syntasso/kratix-marketplace/nginx-ingress/README.md

-# Nginx Ingress
+# NGINX Ingress

-This Promise installs the Nginx Ingress controller onto a requested cluster.
+This Promise installs the NGINX Ingress controller onto a requested cluster.
 Given the controller is available cluster wide, there is no additional requirement to make a resource request with this promise.

 To install:
 ```